praekeltfoundation/docker-django-bootstrap/README.md

 docker run my_django_project_image celery worker --app my_django_project --loglevel info
 ```

-#### Step 2: Add a `.dockerignore` file
+#### Step 2: Add a `.dockerignore` file (if using the `:onbuild` image)
 Add a file called `.dockerignore` to the root of your project.
 A good start is just to copy in the [`.dockerignore` file](example/.dockerignore) from the example Django project in this repo.

-This image automatically copies in the entire source of your project, but some of those files probably *aren't* needed inside the Docker image you're building.
+The `:onbuild` image automatically copies in the entire source of your project, but some of those files probably *aren't* needed inside the Docker image you're building.
 We tell Docker about those unneeded files using a `.dockerignore` file, much like how one would tell Git not to track files using a `.gitignore` file.

 As a general rule, you should list all the files in your `.gitignore` in your `.dockerignore` file.
 If you don't need it in Git, you shouldn't need it in Docker.